Auxiliary Likelihood-Based Approximate Bayesian Computation in State Space Models: Introduction

-The choice of statistics for use within ABC, in addition to techniques for determining the matching criterion, are clearly of paramount importance, with much recent research having been devoted to devising ways of ensuring that the information content of the chosen set of statistics\textbf{\ }is maximized, in some sense; e.g.\textbf{\ }Joyce and Marjoram (2008), Wegmann \textit{et al.} (2009), Blum (2010), Fearnhead and Prangle (2012) and Frazier \textit{et al.} ({2016}).
-In this vein, Drovandi \textit{et al.} (2011), Gleim and Pigorsch (2013), Creel and Kristensen (2015), Creel \textit{et al., }(2015) and Drovandi \textit{et al.} (2015), produce statistics via an \textit{auxiliary }model selected to approximate the features of the true data generating process.
-This approach mimics, in a Bayesian framework, the principle underlying the frequentist methods of indirect inference (Gouri\'{e}roux \textit{et al.}, 1993, Smith, 1993) and efficient method of moments (Gallant and Tauchen, 1996) using, as it does,\textbf{\ }the approximating model to produce\textbf{\ }feasible inference about an intractable true model.
+The choice of statistics for use within ABC, in addition to techniques for determining the matching criterion, are clearly of paramount importance, with much recent research having been devoted to devising ways of ensuring that the information content of the chosen set of statistics\textbf{\ }is maximized, in some sense; e.g.\textbf{\ }Joyce and Marjoram (2008), Blum (2010) and Fearnhead and Prangle (2012).
+In this vein, Drovandi \textit{et al.} (2011),\textbf{\ }Creel and Kristensen (2015), Creel \textit{et al., }(2015) and Drovandi \textit{et al.} (2015), produce statistics via an \textit{auxiliary }model selected to approximate the features of the true data generating process.
+This approach mimics, in a Bayesian framework, the principle underlying the frequentist methods of indirect inference (Gouri\'{e}roux \textit{et al.}, 1993) and efficient method of moments (Gallant and Tauchen, 1996) using, as it does,\textbf{\ }the approximating model to produce\textbf{\ }feasible inference about an intractable true model.
 Whilst the price paid for the approximation in the frequentist setting is a possible reduction in efficiency, the price paid in the Bayesian case is posterior inference that is conditioned on statistics that are not sufficient for the parameters of the true model, and which amounts to only partial inference as a consequence.

-Our paper continues in this spirit, but with focus given to the application of auxiliary model-based ABC methods in the state space model (SSM) framework.
-Whilst ABC methods have been proposed in this setting (\textit{inter alia}, Jasra \textit{et al., }2010, Dean \textit{et al}., 2014, Martin \textit{et al}., 2014, Calvet and Czellar, 2015a, 2015b, Yildirim \textit{et al}., 2015), such methods use ABC principles (without summarization) to estimate either the likelihood function or the smoothed density of the states, with established techniques - for example, maximum likelihood or (particle) Markov chain Monte Carlo (PMCMC) - then being used to conduct inference on the static parameters themselves.
-(Jasra, 2015, provides an extensive review of this literature, including existing theoretical results,\ as well as providing comprehensive computational insights.)